uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

 - **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jlzarz/new_wiki_page_virtue_and_the_seven_precepts/mkw84te/)** _2025-04-01 18:15:36 *(in reply to a comment not included)*:

     I wouldn't see it as an issue.
 You do want to be careful about what books you personally read id you want to tame your mind, but working at a library is on a different level than being a musician, actor, or someone in "showbiz" in general (as promoter, producer, director, etc.)
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jlzarz/new_wiki_page_virtue_and_the_seven_precepts/mloye6z/)** _2025-04-06 12:59:44 *(in reply to a comment not included)*:

+    > this sound right?

+    It does.

+    With the sort of activities in bucket 3, apart from ensuring that they don't constitute entertainment in their content, you’ll want to regularly inspect your intention to see whether you're doing them as a way of running away from pressure and unwholesome mental states (where "running away" really just means letting them fester somewhere in the background, since you can never truly escape them through distraction).

+    Instead, you need to have the attitude that you can never "take a break" from the four right strivings and make that your unwavering priority.
+That means that regardless of what you do, you're always maintaining perspective over your mind-state and motivations and trying to keep them on the wholesome side, and are ready to drop whatever you're doing if you realize that the motive behind it has become corrupted even though it initially wasn't.

+    With that attitude, such activities will not be a problem: you will be mindful (in the right sense) while doing them, and thus you will start to get a sense for when you should stop.
+And that will absolutely train you in discerning wholesome and unwholesome internally, whereas maintaining a fixed routine would keep you outwardly very restrained for however long it lasts—but once it ends (as sooner or later it will), you'll be walking through the same old minefield of actions without any idea where the mines are, because all you did was avoid the field entirely.

 ---